Charlie Haas: Return to WWE (2006–2010)

-Singles competition (2006)

 Haas returned to WWE in 2006, appearing on the April 17, 2006, episode of Raw as Rob Van Dam's handpicked opponent for his former partner, Shelton Benjamin.
 Haas defeated Benjamin in the ensuing match.
 Haas continued to wrestle on the lower midcard spot, becoming a regular fixture on Heat.

 On the June 5, 2006 episode of Raw, Haas inadvertently knocked Lilian Garcia off the ring apron as he was entering the ring.
 It was announced on WWE's official website that as a result, Garcia suffered a sprained wrist.
 As a result of the legitimate accident, Haas began a feud with Garcia's onetime storyline love interest Viscera.
 Haas made advances towards Garcia, at one point forcefully kissing her and then dropping her to the ground.
 Haas and Viscera continued to fight for Garcia's affection in the ring, until she told them both that she wanted to be "just friends".
 Haas gave Viscera an eye rake in anger, and a blinded Viscera accidentally gave Garcia a Samoan drop.
 Though it was unintentional, when both Haas and Viscera had seen what had happened to their now former love interest, they simply had a laugh about it, thus making Haas a villain.
 After that, Viscera and Haas became a tag team, competing on both Raw and Heat until splitting in December 2006.

-The World's Greatest Tag Team reunion (2006–2007)

 After Shelton Benjamin won a match against Super Crazy on the December 4, 2006, edition of Raw, Haas came out to celebrate his win with a bewildered Benjamin.
-Haas and Benjamin announced the return of The World's Greatest Tag Team on the December 11, 2006 edition of Raw, and they defeated The Highlanders in their return match.
+Haas and Benjamin announced the return of the World's Greatest Tag Team on the December 11, 2006 edition of Raw, and they defeated The Highlanders in their return match.
 They then started a feud with Cryme Tyme.
 They continued to compete on Raw through the start of 2007, facing teams including John Cena and Shawn Michaels and Ric Flair and Carlito.
 In mid-2007, The World's Greatest Tag Team feuded briefly with The Hardys in storyline; at the One Night Stand pay-per-view on June 3, 2007, they challenged The Hardys for the World Tag Team Championship in a ladder match but were unsuccessful.
 The team broke up once again when Benjamin moved to the ECW brand on November 20, 2007.